So you've decided to attempt the Rapha Festive 500? Good on you. It's a tough challenge and a fun thing to do over the Christmas period.

-If you're still unsure as to what exactly the Festive 500 is you can read our handy guide here.
+If you're still unsure as to what exactly the Festive 500 is you can read about it here.
 If you haven't yet signed up for the challenge I can highly recommend it.
 At the very least it gets you out of the house on Boxing Day when Uncle Bob starts arguing with Aunty Maude and Mum is suggesting another Dad's Army marathon.

 If you have signed up and are ready to go, then please read on for my top tips on completing the Festive 500.
-However, please be warned that I've gone ahead and assumed you're not an idiot.
-There is no 'wrap up warm' tip.
-It's December, it's going to be cold, you know to wrap up warm.
-If you do need some help with what winter cycling kit you really need, please read our guide for how to dress for winter riding.
+It goes without saying that you should wrap up warm.
+Please read our guide for how to dress for winter riding.

 'Ah, but I can just do it indoors', I hear you cry.
 This is very true, but let's see how you go when you've got 90km to do on Zwift, with the sofa/fire/family/quality street all calling your name in the other room! #ridewithmates applies to turbo time too - get a group or friend to ride the session with you to help you through it.